christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.9\textwidth]{images/crdts-optimistic-replication.pdf}
-  \caption{Schematic communication model between the nodes in optimistic replication for a single operation.
+  \caption[Schematic communication model in optimistic replication]{Schematic communication model between the nodes in optimistic replication for a single operation.
 A write is acknowledged immediately and non-blocking, without synchronization with other nodes.
 It is then eventually propagated to other nodes.
 In the event of a write conflict, the conflict is automatically resolved in the background using either a decentralized protocol or a centralized entity.
 Once the conflict is resolved, the actual agreed value is written back to the node's internal state and acknowledged.}
   \label{fig:crdts-optimistic-replication}
 \end{figure}